NinVoido/spotify-vpn/doc/man-sections/signals.rst

     See ``--ipchange`` for more information.

 :code:`SIGUSR2`
-    Causes OpenVPN to display its current statistics (to the syslog file if ``--daemon`` is used, or stdout otherwise).
+    Causes spotify to display its current statistics (to the syslog file if ``--daemon`` is used, or stdout otherwise).

 :code:`SIGINT`, :code:`SIGTERM`
-    Causes OpenVPN to exit gracefully.
+    Causes spotify to exit gracefully.